 A Guide for Implementation from the Office of Disability Services (ODS)

 What does 'Flexibility Regarding Attendance and Assignment Due Dates' mean?

 Disability Related Attendance/Assignment Accommodations

 We have learned that faculty and students would like more guidance regarding the accommodation(s) “flexibility regarding attendance” and/or “occasional grace period for written assignments”.
 This information is designed to help faculty in assessing how to implement these accommodations within their courses.
 This guide is also intended to assist students in discussing these accommodations with faculty.
 In this guide, we outline factors for faculty to consider, the process, responsibilities, some common scenarios and provide the Disability Related Attendance/Assignment Accommodation Agreements.
-After reading this, please agree to meet with the student.
-At this meeting discuss the parameters of these accommodations and complete the agreement form attached at the end of this document.
+After reading this, please meet with the student to go over your agreed upon modifications.

 As you undergo this process, please keep in mind these accommodations are not intended to create a fundamental alteration of your course or change any learning outcomes.
 However, we appreciate your thoughtfulness in creating an agreement that allows the student equal access to your course while also maintaining the standards of your course.

 When is flexibility appropriate?
 Some factors for faculty to consider:

 Generally, students are expected to follow classroom attendance policies and turn in assignments on the specified due date.
 However, some disabilities are episodic in nature, resulting in an unexpected “flare-up”, and as a result a student may have to miss class or a due date directly related to this condition.